 The Walker’s expansion, which was designed by Herzog & de Meuron, opened in April 2005.
-Adjacent to the museum is the Minneapolis Sculpture Garden, one of the nation’s largest urban sculpture parks.
+Adjacent to the museum is the Minneapolis Sculpture Garden (see separate listing), one of the nation’s largest urban sculpture parks.
 The Garden’s centerpiece and most popular work is Claes Oldenburg and Coosje van Bruggen’s Spoonbridge and Cherry (1985–1988), which has become a beloved symbol of the Twin Cities.

 Please check the museum website for updated exhibition information.
 Scheduling may have been modified as a result of the temporary museum closure.

 Artists questioning the how, when, and where of art in society.

 New sculptures, video, and found objects consider our relationship to the city street